Cougars and rattlers and bears, oh my! What to know about critters in the high desert.

 He may look like a bear, but the massive, shaggy creature found at NW Home Interiors is actually Buddy.

-He’s a friendly Burmese Mountain dog who hangs out in the showroom at this fabulous furniture boutique in Downtown Bend.
+He’s a friendly Bernese Mountain dog who hangs out in the showroom at this fabulous furniture boutique in Downtown Bend.

 He supervised my purchase of a massive king bed frame made from repurposed barn wood, so I can assure you his taste is quite exquisite.

 What to know about rattlesnakes

 While rattlesnakes are common in the high desert, there are a few telling statistics when it comes to snakebites.
 Roughly 90-percent of victims are male, 50-80 percent of bites are to the hand, and at least half the victims were intoxicated at the time of the bite.